georgevargas/GUI-APP-for-Moteus-Motor-Control/readme.md

 The Motor combo box allows the selection of a motor ID

-Go to Stop will move to the indicated stop position.
+The Position button will move to the indicated position.

-Read Status will return the status Stop Motor will stop the selected motor
+Read Status will return the status, Stop Motor will stop the selected motor.

-Run Forever sends NAN as a stop position so it will run until a motor position limit is reached, or forever.
+Run Forever will run until a motor position limit is reached, or forever.

+Start Motor will will start the motor at its current position.

+Set nearest causes the servo to select a whole number of internal motor rotations so that the final position is as close 0 as possible.

 Running a sequence of motor movements;

 Stop a motors so they can be manually moved.

-Select a motor ID
+Select a motor ID, and set the screen parameters as desired.

 Move a motor manually to the position desired.

+Make sure the Move Delay is set large enough for desired the move to complete.
+If the delay is less the movement, the software will wait for the movement to complete the next time the motor is used.

-Make sure the Move Delay is set large enough for the move to complete.
-Movements on different motors may be overlapped by setting the movement delay to zero on intermediat steps.
+Movements on different motors may be overlapped by setting the movement delay to zero or a short delay on intermediat steps.

 Click the 'Rec Position' button to add the position and all parameters to the list.